EKYCSolutions/node-sdk/packages/fastify-routes/README.md

     // hook to get api result before sending
     // response to client
+    // NOTE: use `postMlRequestBeforeSend` hook instead if you want to
+    // do some processing after getting ml request
     onMlApiResult: (onMlApiResult, metadata) => {
       console.log('==== ml api result ====');
       console.log(JSON.stringify(onMlApiResult, null, 2));